Why Is My Dog Shaking? Common Causes and Concerns

 1. To express they’re cold

-Even dogs bundled up in adorable jackets and boots can experience shakes and shivers, so the simplest reason dogs shake is because they’re cold.
+Even dogs bundled up in adorable jackets and boots can experience shakes and shivers in cold weather.
+So, the simplest reason dogs shake is because they’re cold.
 This behavior is normal, as shaking in colder weather is an involuntary response designed to get a dog’s body temperature up and prevent hypothermia.
-If your dog doesn’t do well in the cold, it may be a good idea to limit their outside exposure in the colder months or invest in a dog coat to keep them warm and ease their trembling.
+If your dog doesn’t do well in the cold, it may be a good idea to limit their outside exposure in the winter or invest in a dog coat to keep them warm and ease their trembling.

 2. To express excitement

-Dogs are often happy, and can shake from excitement.
-If they’re playing with you, or if you’ve just gotten home and they’re happy to see you, they will most likely shake, bark, and even urinate from excitement.
-This is more common in puppies who tend to have weaker impulse control and excess energy, but there’s no danger in this type of shaking, as it will most likely stop once they calm down.
+Dogs are often happy, and sometimes they shake from sheer joy and excitement.
+If they’re playing with you, or if you’ve just gotten home and they’re happy to see you, they will most likely shake, bark, or even urinate from excitement.
+This is more common in puppies, who tend to have weaker impulse control and excess energy.
+Fortunately, there’s no danger in this type of shaking, as it will most likely stop once they calm down.

 3. Actively dreaming

 Have you ever noticed your pup twitching or making noises during their sleep?
 There’s a good chance your dog is dreaming.
-Whether they’re dreaming about chasing the neighbor’s cat or running around with their best friend, their twitching is a normal muscle movement.
-Like humans, dogs experience the same rapid eye movement that’s associated with dreaming, which may cause them to bark or twitch their legs similar to the way humans may move around or talk in their sleep.
+Whether they’re dreaming about chasing the neighbor’s cat or running around with you, their best friend, this twitching is a normal muscle movement.
+Like humans, dogs experience the same rapid eye movement associated with dreaming.
+This can cause them to bark or twitch their legs just like humans sometimes twitch or talk in our sleep.

 4. To express stress, anxiety, or fear

-If your pup is triggered by a loud noise, such as thunderstorms or fireworks, shaking is a normal sign of fear.
-In this case, shivering isn’t harmful, but a stressed dog isn’t ideal.
-If you notice your dog’s anxiety isn’t limited to occasional triggers or events and wonder if they have separation anxiety, they may also be barking, hiding, or pacing.
+When your pup gets triggered by a loud noise, such as thunderstorms or fireworks, shaking is a normal sign of fear.
+In most cases, shaking isn’t harmful on its own, but a stressed and overly anxious dog isn’t ideal.
+If you notice your dog’s anxiety isn’t limited to occasional triggers or events, they may have separation anxiety.
+If shaking is a recurring problem and occurs with excessive barking, hiding, or pacing, talk to your vet about this behavior.

 5. To seek attention

-Dogs are smart animals, and may notice that you rush to them each time they show a sign of weakness.
-They may learn that shivering is a good way to grab your attention, and an extra treat, and may even begin to shiver while begging for food to earn sympathy.
+Dogs are smart animals, and they may notice that you rush to their side each time they show a sign of distress.
+In fact, they may even learn that shaking or whining is a good way to grab your attention — and an extra treat or head scratch.
+As a result, they may even start shivering or shaking while begging for food to earn sympathy.

 6. Old age

-As dogs get older, some develop tremors in their hind legs that usually don’t affect how they move or walk.
-Shivering in older dogs could also be a sign of arthritis or joint pain, and other muscle weaknesses.
+As dogs get older, some develop tremors in their hind legs.
+Shivering in older dogs could be a sign of arthritis, joint pain, and muscle weaknesses.
+If the shaking is affecting their everyday movement, talk to your veterinarian.

 Is shaking a sign of pain?

 When dogs shake, this behavior can present itself in a variety of ways.
-The shaking may spread throughout their entire body, or be limited to a particular region, such as their head or back leg.
-Dogs often show pain through shaking in their hind legs, which is more common in dogs who have developed joint pain or arthritis.
+The shaking may spread throughout their entire body or be limited to a particular region, such as their head or back leg.
+Dogs often show pain through shaking in their hind legs, which could be a sign of pain or arthritis.
 A dog with an ear infection will shake their head and scratch their eyes frequently.

 If you can’t pinpoint the cause of your dog’s shaking, they may have an underlying health condition.
 Some less common reasons for shaking, which can be causes for concern, include: